Travel Advisory for Burkina Faso

 - Hepatitis B

-- Chikungunya (during epidemics or long stays)
+- Chikungunya (during epidemics or prolonged stays)

-- Dengue (during epidemics or long stays)
+- Dengue (during active epidemics or prolonged stays in endemic zones)

 Visa Information